North Carolina Workers' Compensation Weekly Benefits

 • occupational disease not caused by work;

-• accident did not happen at work;
+• The accident did not happen at work.

 • refusal of workers' comp insurance to accept all injuries from the work accident;